Parity-encoding-based quantum computing with Bayesian error tracking: Results

-We suppose a noise model where each photon suffers an independent loss with probability $\eta$, which arises from imperfections throughout the protocol: three-photon Greenberger-Horne-Zeilinger (3-GHZ) states (which are initial resource states), delay lines, optical switches, and photodetectors.
-Indeed, photon-loss rates may vary from qubit to qubit, thus $\eta$ can be regarded as a maximal loss rate in the scheme.
-We further assume that noises that cannot be modelled with photon losses such as dark counts are negligible.
+For analyzing the following linear optical quantum computing protocols, we consider a noise model where each photon suffers an independent loss with probability $\eta$, which arises from imperfections throughout the protocol: GHZ-3 states (which are initial resource states), delay lines, optical switches, and photodetectors.
+We assume that noise that cannot be modeled with photon losses such as dark counts is negligible.
+Note that not only nonideal fusions but also photon losses in central qubits, which are detectable by on-off detectors, may incur deficiency.
+If the measurement outcome of a central qubit cannot be determined due to photon losses, we select the outcome randomly and assign an error rate of 50\% to the qubit.

-Note that both nonideal fusions and photon losses in central qubits are sources of deficiency.
-We use single-photon polarization encoding for central qubits in both the scheme discussed below.
-They are measured in Pauli bases by using polarizing beam splitters and on-off detectors (except singular qubits for state injection \cite{raussendorf2006fault}, which is out of the scope of this Letter).
-When a photon loss is detected, we select the measurement outcome randomly and regard that it has a 50\% chance of having an error.